Can Coconut Oil Help with Weight Loss?

 - Coconut Oil and MCT May Increase Fat Loss.
-One study looked at both abdominal obesity and cholesterol levels and found the both were reduced over a twelve week period in the group that received coconut oil supplementation.
+One study looked at both abdominal obesity and cholesterol levels and found the both were reduced over a twelve-week period in the group that received coconut oil supplementation.
 Another study of rats (which should be similar in humans) found that overfeeding with MCTs reduced fat deposition by approximately 20% during the study.
-One last study on body mass showed at MCTs not only reduce body fat, but also reduce lean body mass loss.
-The loss of fat tissue and reduce lean body mass lost are both positives for weight loss and maintenance.
+One last study on body mass showed at MCTs not only reduce body fat but also reduce lean body mass loss.
+The loss of fat tissue and reduce lean body mass loss are both positives for weight loss and maintenance.

 - Coconut Oil and MCTs are High in MCTs And May Boost Metabolism.
-One study looked at replacing fat within the diet of research subject with MCT and found that replacing fat in the diet increased the energy expenditures over this that ate a traditional diet low in MCT.
-What is means is that if you replace some of you fat with MCT, you will burn more calories than if you do not.
+One study looked at replacing fat within the diet of research subjects with MCT and found that replacing fat in the diet increased the energy expenditures over those that ate a traditional diet low in MCT.
+What is means is that if you replace some of your fat with MCT, you will burn more calories than if you do not.
 The mechanism is unclear.
-Another study that also looked at overfeeding with MCTs and found that it enhanced thermogenesis or increased metabolism.
+Another study also looked at overfeeding with MCTs and found that it enhanced thermogenesis or increased metabolism.

-- Coconut Oil and MCTs Lower You Triglycerides and LDL Levels.
+- Coconut Oil and MCTs Lower Your Triglycerides and LDL Levels.
 Contrary to prior teachings and research, we know know that MCTs and coconut oil actually lower bad (LDL) cholesterol.

 Recommendations on Coconut Oil:

 - Add the Coconut oil or Fresh Calories to your diet but reduce the rest of your calories accordingly.
 Coconut is dense in calories.
-The key point the take home from this article is the fatty acids from coconut oil or fresh coconut should replace calories already in your diet and not added calories.
-This is not a magic bean that can grow you our of your calorie windfall from a Thanksgiving feast.
+The key point the take-home from this article is the fatty acids from coconut oil or fresh coconut should replace calories already in your diet and no added calories.
+This is not a magic bean that can grow out of your calorie windfall from a Thanksgiving feast.
 It’s important to keep in mind that coconut oil is fat.
-All fats have 9 calories per grams.
+All fats have 9 calories per gram.
 Coconut oil is no exception and if you eat to excess, you will gain weight.
 In other words, if you require 2000 calories to maintain your weight and you eat 2000 calories and then add coconut oil on top of that, then it’s likely to make you gain weight.

 - Fresh or dried Coconut is better than a supplement.
 Coconut is high in calories but is also high in fiber.
 It will keep you full longer.

-- Measure our your serving.
+- Measure your serving.
 Eating fresh coconut can quickly add up.